Setneuf/pi4-win10arm64/README.md

 #
 ## Notes

-I hope you enjoy the image and I repeat again, this is for TESTING PURPOSES ONLY, Microsoft does not have and oficcial Windows Arm64 for the Raspberry Pi yet and you will not be able to buy a cd-key to activate this Windows!
+I hope you enjoy the image and I repeat again, this is for TESTING PURPOSES ONLY, Microsoft does not have and official Windows 10 Arm64 for the Raspberry Pi yet and you will not be able to buy a cd-key to activate this Windows!

 Please make sure to share your suggestions!